 Intoxication: One of the active ingredients in this medication is tetrahydrocannabinol (THC).
 THC can have many effects on the central nervous system.
 It can impair memory, mental performance, and the ability to control behaviour.
 It can also change a person’s mood and alter their sense of reality and time.
 THC can interfere with physical ability to carry out tasks and can cause fainting.
 These reactions tend to occur with larger doses or when the medication is used more frequently in the day.
 They may improve when the dose is lowered, when the medication is used less frequently, or when it is stopped.
 Talk to your doctor if you have any concerns about using this medication.

-Kidney disease: If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 While taking this medication, your doctor may order blood tests to check how well your kidneys are working.

 Mental health: THC may make behavior and thought disturbances worse for people who have psychotic conditions.
 This medication may also cause symptoms of psychosis and mania to develop in people who have not had these symptoms before.
 If you experience symptoms such as hallucinations, mania (feeling unusually overexcited or uninhibited), or delusional thinking, or other psychiatric changes (mood swings, hallucinations, anxiety), or notice them in a family member who is taking this medication, contact your doctor as soon as possible.